The Anatomy of a Decentralized Prediction Market: Microstructure Evidence from the Polymarket Order Book: Introduction

-\textit{Eight cross-sectional stylized facts on the panel.} Quoted half-spread shows the longshot premium familiar from the racetrack literature; the L2 depth profile is closer to a uniform geometric grid than to the top-of-book pattern usually assumed for prediction markets; quote-update timing does not cluster on Polygon block boundaries to a meaningful degree; maker-wallet concentration is diverse on most markets with a thin concentrated tail; effective spreads differ by category; archive-ingestion latency is tightly distributed around 41.5\,ms with a multi-second $p_{99}$ tail; the self-counterparty wash share has a 1\% median and a 22\% maximum across the panel; and depth contracts in the cross-section as markets approach resolution at a within-category log-log slope of $0.55$.
+\textit{Eight cross-sectional stylized facts on the panel.} Quoted half-spread shows the longshot premium familiar from the racetrack literature; the L2 depth profile is closer to a uniform geometric grid than to the top-of-book pattern usually assumed for prediction markets; quote-update timing does not cluster on Polygon block boundaries to a meaningful degree; maker-wallet concentration is diverse on most markets with a thin concentrated tail; effective spreads differ by category; archive-ingestion latency is tightly distributed around 41.5\,ms with a multi-second $p_{99}$ tail; the self-counterparty wash share has a 1\% median and a 22\% maximum across the panel; and cross-sectional depth is explained by market duration, price level, and volume, with no residual time-to-resolution effect once those three are conditioned on.
 None of these eight facts requires the on-chain join, and each is reported on the full 600-market pre-registered panel.

 The two contributions are complementary.
 The eight stylized facts characterise Polymarket's microstructure on its own terms.
 The measurement result sets the conditions under which any trade-direction-dependent statement about Polymarket can be trusted.